MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

    - *__init.py*: An empty file that tells Python that this folder is a Python package.
    - *settings.py*: Contains settings for Django project, which you'll modify in the course of developing a web app.
    - *urls.py*: Contains a table of contents for the Django project, which you'll also modify in the course of development.
    - *wsgi.py*: An entry point for WSGI-compatible web servers to serve your project.
-You usually leave this file as-is as it provides the hooks for production web servers.
+You usually leave this file as-is, as it provides the hooks for production web servers.

     :::image type="content" source="media/django/step01-django-project-in-solution-explorer.png" alt-text="Django project files in Solution Explorer.":::